Social Security Scotland

 Once fully operational, Social Security Scotland will administer a total of 17 benefits, supporting 1.8 million people and providing approximately £5 billion in payments every year.

 Once all of the benefits have been introduced, it will employ more than 3,500 people.

-Further corporate information on Social Security Scotland, including the framework that sets out the relationship between the agency and the Scottish Government, its interim corporate plan and details about its management team and governance is on the Social Security website.
+Social Security Scotland has published further corporate information on Social Security Scotland, including the framework that sets out the relationship between the agency and the Scottish Government, its interim corporate plan and details about its management team and governance.